cortexjs/cortex-registry/README.md

-# npmjs.org
+# cortex-registry-server

-The design doc for The npm Registry CouchApp
+The design doc for The cortex registry CouchApp

+Originally, it is a fork of [npmjs.org](https://github.com/npm/npmjs.org) while now, it had became something different.

+- cortex-registry allow to remove old version and time information

 # Installing